-- With the left edge of your MacBook Pro still propped up, apply a small amount (about 1 ml) of adhesive remover down the center line between the two middle battery cells. - Wait 2-3 minutes for the adhesive remover to penetrate before you continue.
+- With the left edge of your MacBook Pro still propped up, apply a few drops of adhesive remover down the center line between the two middle battery cells. - Wait 2-3 minutes for the adhesive remover to penetrate before you continue.